orsinium/notes/rpg/bend-char.md

 What you're afraid of, what scares you.
 You'll want to avoid your fears, and when faced with them, you’ll behave more irrationally.
 Also, when dealing with your fear, you roll 1d12 instead of 2d6.
 Kids can be afraid something simple or irrational, like snakes, caves, thunder, dogs, darkness.

+## Final notes

++ In any step, except generating attributes, you can ignore the recommended list and make your own.
+Ask the DM for approval if it affects the mechanic.
++ If you like writing things and telling stories, feel free to tell more about your character.
++ You're character is not finished yet, this is only the first half.
+The second part is to make relations between characters and NPCs, stay tuned.

 ## Example

-She is Adeline, and adventirous street kid obsessed with skateboarding.
+She is Adeline, and adventurous street kid obsessed with skateboarding.

 + Attributes:
   + Strength: 1